 - Some COPD treatment options include: breathing strategies, energy-conserving techniques, nutritional counseling, supplemental oxygen, medications and cellular therapy.

 - The flu can cause serious problems for those with COPD, so it is recommended that COPD sufferers get the flu shot each year to be proactive in preventing future complications.

 Knowing the facts about lung disease can help bring us toward a solution.
 While there is no cure for COPD, there are treatment options that help alleviate the symptoms and provide a better quality of life.
-The Lung Institute specializes in stem cell therapy, and many lung disease sufferers have experienced great success.
+The Lung Institute specializes in cellular therapy, and many lung disease sufferers have experienced great success.
 One patient recently reported, “I have seen such improvement; I saw my pulmonologist who told me that my lungs showed no signs of COPD!
 I am able to talk my 22-acre farm without any shortness of breath or portable oxygen!”
 If you or a loved one suffers from lung disease, the Lung Institute may be able to help.
-Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for stem cell therapy.
+Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for cellular therapy.